WHO: Rich countries should donate vaccines, not use boosters

 Both Pfizer and Moderna have agreed to supply small amounts of their vaccines to COVAX, but the vast majority of their doses have been reserved by rich countries.
 The U.N.-backed effort has faltered badly in recent months, with nearly 60 poor countries stalled in their vaccination efforts and their biggest vaccine supplier unable to share any doses until the end of the year.

-Pfizer is meeting with top U.S. officials on Monday to discuss its request for federal authorization for a third booster dose.
-Last week, the company said a third dose could dramatically boost immunity and perhaps help ward off worrisome variants.
+Pfizer met with top U.S. officials on Monday to discuss its plans to seek authorization for a third dose.
+Last week, the company said the booster could dramatically ramp up immunity and perhaps help ward off worrisome variants — even as U.S. health authorities stressed that fully vaccinated Americans are strongly protected and don’t need boosters yet.

+“Both Pfizer and the U.S. government share a sense of urgency in staying ahead of the virus that causes COVID-19, and we also agree that the scientific data will dictate next steps,” the company said in a statement late Monday.

+It’s not unusual for manufacturers to brief regulators before filing new data, and a U.S. government spokesperson said the information is just one piece of evidence authorities will use in deciding if, when and for whom a booster might be necessary.

 Britain is also considering a possible booster vaccination plan in the fall, which would likely target those over 50 and the most vulnerable.